Fleet Discipline Certificates

 Fuel is the second largest fleet vehicle expense so its management requires careful scrutiny to take every opportunity for minimizing costs and mitigating risk.
 Moreover, fleet specialists and managers must understand regional environmental issues and policies associated with fuel.
 The fleet specialist and manager should also know about alternative fuels, the emerging changes in technologies and local government acts or regulations associated with them.
 This discipline’s competencies deal with both conventional and alternative fuels in centralized and decentralized operations.

 - Environmental Issues

 - Conventional Fuels

 More and more career-oriented individuals in the fleet industry want training specifically related to their jobs, and NAFA’s Fleet Discipline Certificates can enhance your performance, improve support to your customers, and create a path towards becoming a fleet professional.

 There are two simple steps to get started, and there is no prerequisite to enroll!

-- Prepare for the exam by using the reference materials to answer the questions in the Study Guide.
-Then, when sufficiently prepared, sign up here to take a local exam.
-A minimum of 70% is necessary to earn a Certificate in that discipline.
+- Prepare for the exam by studying the reference materials and answer the questions in the study guide.
+Once you are prepared to take the exam, sign up here to schedule a local exam.
+A minimum score of 70% is necessary to earn a certificate in that discipline.